ChromaPDX/kokomoBay/src/Rectangle/rectangle.md

-hello I am an internal feature for the Rectangle
+hello I am an internal feature for the Rectangle class